 Remember that as tempting as rumination is, it does little good in the long term.
 It is likely that you are making false assumptions, thinking irrational thoughts, and magnifying the issue.

 The above tips are the best way to be able to calm down and break the cycle of rumination.
 The important things to remember are to take actions, question your thoughts, work on enhancing your self-esteem and to understand your triggers.

 What is obsessive rumination disorder?

-All clinicians at Birmingham CBT are Cognitive Behavioural Therapists or Psychologists, offering evidence-based interventions and support for a range of issues for both young people and adults.
+All clinicians at Oxford CBT are Cognitive Behavioural Therapists or Psychologists, offering evidence-based interventions and support for a range of difficulties for both young people and adults.
+Have questions or would like to find out more about our treatment options? please reach out via our online contact form or call us on 01865 920077.
 If you would like to book an appointment you can do so on our online booking portal.
-If you have a question please get in touch via our online contact form or call us on 01865 920077.